PicsArt/cppbind/docs/03_get_started/05_exception_handling.rst

             :end-before: [exceptions-usage]

 .. note::
-    In the last usage example, you can notice that we called the custom exception class method when an exception was caught.
-When a custom exception class and its methods have API annotations, we have corresponding bindings, and thus we can use class methods.
+    In the last usage example, you can notice that we called the custom exception class ``SimpleChildException`` method ``errNum`` when an exception was caught.
+As the custom exception class and its methods have API annotations, we have corresponding bindings generated, and thus we can use class methods.

 .. collapse:: Binding codes when "throws" exception list is not empty